 This is author R. O. Kwon’s debut novel, named Best Book Of The Year in 2019 by over forty publications.
 It is a powerful, darkly glittering novel of violence, love, faith, and loss, as a young woman at an elite American university is drawn into acts of domestic terrorism by a cult tied to North Korea.
-Phoebe Lin and Will Kendall meet their first month at prestigious Edwards University.
+Phoebe Lin and Will Kendall meet in their first month at prestigious Edwards University.
 Phoebe is increasingly drawn into a religious group—a secretive extremist cult—founded by a charismatic former student, John Leal.
 He has an enigmatic past that involves North Korea and Phoebe’s Korean American family.
 Meanwhile, Will struggles to confront the fundamentalism he’s tried to escape, and the obsession consuming the one he loves.
 The Incendiaries is a fractured love story and a brilliant examination of the minds of extremist terrorists, and of what can happen to people who lose what they love most.

 “Kwon’s lush imaginative project … [is to expose] the reactionary impulses that run through American life…[creating] an impression of the mysterious social forces and private agonies that might drive a person to extremes.”

 — The New Republic